-With the financial viability of the utilities in doubt, energy marketers are concerned about selling power to them.
-Thirteen major electricity marketers, including Enron, have declined to sell power into the state without a letter of credit or some other assurance that they will be paid.
+With the financial viability of the utilities in doubt, energy marketers are concerned about selling power to them.Power suppliers are reticent to sell power to California without some assurance of payment.
 This is not a selfish act.
-Financial insolvability is contagious, and suppliers have to protect themselves.
-A default by a large customer can jeopardize their own financial standing, which will reverberate throughout the entire national electricity market and drive prices higher everywhere.
+Financial insolvency is contagious, and as concerned as suppliers are about the dire problems facing California, they are also legally bound to protect the interests of their investors.
+A default by a customer as large as a California utility would likely reverberate throughout the entire national electricity market and drive prices higher everywhere.

-Utilities must be able to unfreeze their rates.
-To soften the shock Californian consumers will experience, measures need to be taken to protect consumers who cannot pay.
-As in San Diego, consumers could be allowed to spread the additional cost over time.
-But if the freeze is not lifted, California faces the real possibility that its utilities will go bankrupt and the state will assume financial responsibility.
+California must provide rate relief to the state’s utilities.
+A company can’t sell a service for less than it costs to produce it for very long without going out of business.
+It is true that under California’s restructuring law, AB 1890, the utilities agreed to shoulder the risk of price increases.
+But the increases that California has suffered requires changes to AB 1890’s flawed structure.
+In return for rate relief California must take measures to protect consumers who cannot afford to pay.
+There are many ways to protect those most at risk, but without rate relief, California faces the real possibility that its utilities will go bankrupt and the state will assume financial responsibility.
 If that’s the case, citizens will end up shouldering the cost anyway in the form of increased taxes rather than rates.

-At least when consumers face higher electricity costs they have the choice of moderating their demand.
-The rate freeze has hidden the true situation from consumers, most of whom have continued to use as much electricity as before, even though the state faces a dire shortage.
-Accurate price signals from the market are necessary to encourage conservation, which will reduce the amount of new generation needed and deliver environmental benefits as well.
+At least when consumers face increased electricity prices they have the choice of moderating their demand.
+The rate freeze hides the truth about electricity costs from consumers, most of whom have continued to use as much electricity as before, even though the state faces a dire shortage.
+Accurate price signals from the market are necessary to encourage increased efficiency and conservation, which will reduce the amount of new generation needed and deliver environmental benefits as well.

 Ultimately, it is the utilities’ responsibility to do everything they can to protect consumers.
 Sen. Diane Feinstein has asked FERC to mandate reasonable long-term contracts between the utilities and wholesale energy suppliers.
+But mandates aren’t necessary.
 Several municipal utilities have already taken the step.
 Roseville, Calif. has a deal to buy electricity at 4.9 cents per kilowatt-hour for five years.
 Its customers will hardly know that an electricity crisis exists.

-It may be tempting to fix the blame on energy marketers, and force them to sell power to financial unstable entities, but that will hurt Roseville and the other Western municipal utilities that have signed long-term supply agreements.
-The true solution is to encourage a strong forward market, with many market participants, so utilities can hedge out the volatility in the day-by-day spot power market.
+It may be tempting to fix the blame on energy marketers, and force them to sell power to companies made financially unstable by California’s “deregulation” law.
+But that will hurt Roseville and the other Western municipal utilities that managed their businesses well and signed long-term supply agreements.
+The true solution is to encourage a strong forward market, with many market participants, so utilities can protect themselves—and more important, consumers—from the volatility that will always occur in day-by-day spot power markets.

 California should give the electricity market the tools and support it needs and time to work.
-It should do everything it can to encourage new generation, including expediting approval for new plants, and encourage interconnection and access to intrastate transmission lines.
+It should quickly do everything it can to encourage new generation, including expediting approval for new plants, and encouraging interconnection and access to intrastate transmission lines.
 If competition is truly allowed to take place, supply will quickly increase to meet demand and prices will decline.
-But retaining and enforcing artificial price caps isn’t the solution.
+But retaining and enforcing artificial price caps and other failed regulatory schemes of the past isn’t the solution.
 Over the long-term, it will only dry up supply and squeeze prices even higher.